resilient-swarms/meta-cmaes/README.md

 These runs generate files named as "envir_performance" and/or "damage_performance" where applicable (in the $RESULTS_DIR/$condition/exp$replicates folder).

+The above test runs will assess performance averaged across all damages.
+To test the maximal performance on each task, do the make script with the setting

+	export BUILD_INDIVIDUAL_DAMAGE=True && export BUILD_TEST=True
+	bash scripts/make.sh

-Note that there is also a test with cmaes from scratch.
+Note that there is also a test with cmaes from scratch for this setting.
 This can be done as follows:

         bash scripts/test_recovery.sh ${RESULTS_DIR} cmaescheck damage david55 0